ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 for unfinalized (not yet accepted) blocks/transactions use `allow-unfainalized-queries` and set to true (by default it is set to `false`)

-- When deactivating offline pruning  `(pruning-enabled: false)`, this will not impact blocks whose state was already pruned.
+- When deactivating offline pruning  `(pruning-enabled: false)` from previously enabled state, this will not impact blocks whose state was already pruned.
 This will return missing trie node errors, as the node can't lookup the state of a historical block if that state was deleted.